-- (21) The New Mexico opioid allocation agreement. - K. Federal requirements: IPAs shall conduct their audits in accordance with the requirements of the following government pronouncements and shall test federal compliance audit requirements as applicable: - (1) generally accepted government auditing standards (GAGAS) issued by the United States government accountability office, most recent revision; - (2) uniform administrative requirements, cost principles, and audit requirements for federal - (3) compliance supplement, latest edition; and - (4) internal revenue service (IRS) employee income tax requirements.
-IRS Publication 15-B, employer's tax guide to fringe benefits, available online, provides detailed information regarding the taxability of fringe benefits. - (5) In situations where expenditures reported in the schedule of expenditures of federal awards (SEFA) are not the same as the expenditures reported in the basic financial statements (due to outstanding loan balances, timing of grant awards, expenditures incurred in a prior period, etc.), a reconciliation shall be included in the notes to the SEFA.
+- (21) The New Mexico opioid allocation agreement. - K. Federal requirements: IPAs shall conduct their audits in accordance with the requirements of the following government pronouncements and shall test federal compliance audit requirements as applicable: - (1) generally accepted government auditing standards (GAGAS) issued by the United States government accountability office, most recent revision; - (2) uniform administrative requirements, cost principles, and audit requirements for federal awards; - (3) compliance supplement, latest edition; and - (4) internal revenue service (IRS) employee income tax requirements.
+IRS Publication 15-B, employer's tax guide to fringe benefits, available online, provides detailed information regarding the taxability of fringe benefits. - (5) In situations where expenditures reported in the schedule of expenditures of federal awards (SEFA) do not tie to the basic financial statements (due to outstanding loan balances, timing of grant awards, expenditures incurred in a prior period, etc.), a reconciliation shall be included in the notes to the SEFA.